 → 4031 - 3002 = 1029 OTUs have been deleted, probably most of the singleton OTU

-→ What can you tell about alpha diversity indices ?
+- → What can you conclude with the composition plots? - → What can you tell about alpha diversity indices ?
 Try it on raw counts and on rarefied counts.

 Plot bar coloured at the Phylum level on raw counts